Clock Cleaners: Plot

 Now outside, Goofy, singing "Asleep in the Deep", is cleaning the outside bell.
 As he is cleaning the interior of the bell, it becomes 4:00 PM, causing two mechanical statues to come from inside the tower and ring the bell by taking turns striking it, for a total of four times.
 The first figure, representing Father Time, approaches without Goofy noticing.
 When the bell rings with Goofy inside it, his head vibrates violently and he sits down.
 Before he has regained his composure the statue has returned to the tower, and he then looks around suspiciously and says "Mice!"
 The second figure, representing Lady Liberty, rings the bell from the other side and he is once again vibrated.
 After the second ring, Goofy is determined to be ready for the next time.
 As the bell is struck a third time, he leaps out and is ready to attack, but when he sees Lady Liberty coming for the fourth ring, he idiotically apologizes and bows.
-But then the Liberty figure's torch arm drops and gives Goofy a big knock to the head, putting him in a lovestruck daze.
+Then the Liberty figure's torch arm drops and gives Goofy a big knock to the head, putting him in a lovestruck daze.
 Mickey is alarmed when he sees Goofy almost fall and tries to save him.
 At each turn, Mickey is just barely able to save Goofy.
 At last, Goofy lands on a flag pole that sends him and Mickey to fly through a window into the clock, land on the mainspring which Donald had finally managed to put back together, undoing all the springs again, then all three land in the same gear in which Donald was stuck earlier, causing their bodies to move in a humorous rhythm.